Andrey-CRO/CooperativePlaylist/README.md

 [HaarigerHarald's Android based YouTube URL extractor](https://github.com/HaarigerHarald/android-youtubeExtractor) is used to extract audio from Youtube video sources.

-The .apk file used for installing the Android application can be found in the root of the repository.
+The .apk file used for installing the Android application can be found in the root of the repository or downloaded at the following [Dropbox link](https://www.dropbox.com/s/z0b568mhe8kkz9q/cooperative-playlist.apk?dl=0).

 [VirusTotal scan of the .apk file](https://www.virustotal.com/gui/file/f4fb7bfc47d9e8260d44191b7ce36791bc645cab688fa916ded523d0e84417e9/detection)